KaranveerB/Open-Smart-Shutdown/README.md

 issues, create an issue and I may deal with them.

 **Issues**
-- Using shell state monitors spawns a new shell every time on Windows.
+- Using shell state monitors spawns a new shell every time on Windows and closes it once done (so most commands result in quick flashing console window).
 Shell things can be changed to use ProcessCreate to fix this

 **Major Unimplemented Aspects**
 - No cross-platform support